-The jumbo-sized shells can not only sop up the sauces, they can also cradle whatever filling your little heart desires.
-It's like making tortellini without all the fuss of rolling, folding, crimping and praying.
+The jumbo-sized shells can not only sop up the sauces, but they can also cradle whatever filling your little heart desires.
+It's like making tortellini without all the fuss of rolling, folding, crimping, and praying.
+Let's get started!

 Recipes in this Article